stefanescu/FasterDD2/README.md

 **Known Issues**
 1) If using Steer-with-mouse option, your cart will stop if you press Speed buttons during travel.
 Click again to start travel.
-Aware and **won't fix**.
+No plans to fix it.

 Future Game Updates **might** break functionality (probably won't).